 1. NCPG named in a filed piece of federal legislation (The Sports Wagering Market Integrity Act of 2018)

-2. Filed a bipartisan, bicameral piece of federal legislation (Gambling Addiction Protection Act) to better serve our men and women in uniform
+2. Filed a bipartisan, bicameral piece of federal legislation (Gambling Addiction Protection Act, aka the GAP Act) to better serve our men and women in uniform

 3. Increased funding for problem gambling services in three states:

-4. Engaged stakeholders in 37+ more states, Washington D.C. and Puerto Rico to assist in maximizing opportunities for problem gambling services:
+4. Engaged stakeholders in 39 states and territories to assist in maximizing opportunities for problem gambling services:

 5. Engaged thousands of stakeholders around the globe about the strengths and shortcomings of the US problem gambling policy infrastructure